 SVG is gaining popularity in web design these days and you can use tools like Illustrator or Inkscape to create SVG graphics.
 But when it comes to web design, we should always optimize for lighter results.

-Here the 20 tools that you can use to work with SVG quickly and efficiently.
+Here are the 20 tools that you can use to work with SVG quickly and efficiently.
 We have mostly online tools, that can help in optimization, conversion, making patterns, and more.

 How To Create SVG Animation Using CSS

 Animating SVG can be done through native elements such as <animate> and <animateMotion>.
 But for those who are...
 Read more

 When you work with SVG, you can’t leave its coordinate.
 This is a great interactive tool by Sara Souiden, to help you learn how SVG coordinates work.
 Using the

 preserveAspectRatio on SVG, guided by orange and purple lines and a handy ruler, you can play while learning how SVG coordinates function.